ionata/flutter_secure_storage/README.md

 *Note* KeyStore was introduced in Android 4.3 (API level 18).
 The plugin wouldn't work for earlier versions.

+## Breaking changes

+* Android
+  - [5fefab][5fefab] This fork, internally, stores the used cipher in the value, in the format ':cipher:data'

 ## Getting Started

 ```dart